jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 </table>
 <%= will_paginate %>
 ```
-* Create the file app/views/users/_user.html.erb with the following content:
+* Create the file app/views/users/_user.html.erb with the following content to show information on each user in the index:
 ```
 <% require 'email_munger' %>
 <tr>